Ashu-hub/All-About-Java/RefactorngNotes.md

 4. What is code smells?
 	Ans:- 	It is any characteristics of code that indicates deeper problem.
+				OR
+		A maintainability issue that makes your code confusing and difficult to maintain.

 		Comments
 		A method is filled with explanatory comments.